varunprasannan/snow-rag/README.md

 python -m venv .venv
 source .venv/bin/activate
-python -m pip install --upgrade pip
-# This repository now includes a pinned `requirements.txt` with versions used
-# in the development virtual environment.
-If you're reproducing the environment
-# elsewhere, install from the file to get the same package versions:
-python -m pip install -r requirements.txt

-# If you already have an activated venv with the required packages, re-install
-# is unnecessary.
-To inspect installed versions instead, run:
-python -m pip show streamlit pandas python-dotenv pinecone langchain-google-genai
+python -m pip install --upgrade pip python -m pip install -r requirements.txt python -m pip show streamlit pandas python-dotenv pinecone langchain-google-genai
 ```